The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 The task of challenge participants is to develop this anonymization system.
 It should: (a)~output a speech waveform, (b)~hide speaker identity, (c)~leave other speech characteristics unchanged, (d)~ensure that all trial utterances from a given speaker are uttered by the same pseudo-speaker, while trial utterances from different speakers are uttered by different pseudo-speakers.

-The requirement (c) is assessed via a range of \emph{utility} metrics.
-Specifically, ASR performance using a model trained on original (non-anonymized) data and subjective speech intelligibility and naturalness were measured during the challenge, and additional desired goals including ASR training was assessed in the post-evaluation stage.
-The requirement (d) is motivated by the fact that, in a multi-party human conversation, each speaker cannot change his/her anonymized voice over time and the anonymized voices of all speakers must be distinguishable from each other.
-This was assessed via a new, specifically designed metric -- \emph{gain of voice distinctiveness}.
+The requirement (c) promotes the achievement of all possible downstream goals to the best possible extent.
+In practice, we restrict ourselves to a few goals corresponding to two use cases: ASR training and/or decoding, and multi-party human conversations.
+The requirement (d) corresponds to the latter goal and is motivated by the fact that, in a multi-party human conversation, the anonymized voices of all speakers must sound natural, be distinguishable from each other, and cannot change over time.
+The achievement of these goals is assessed via a range of \emph{utility} metrics.